Stephen MacMahon: Entrepreneurship

 Additionally, he founded George Clinical, a commercial health research organization with operations across the world, including many countries in Asia.
 The company was established to provide research services to the pharmaceutical industry, leveraging the experience of George Institute researchers in order to generate financial resources for reinvestment in the Institute's programs of research, advocacy and training.
 In 2023, George Clinical was acquired by private equity company, Hillhouse, creating a large endowment for The George Institute to pursue its work with low and middle-income countries worldwide.

 Awards and recognition

 MacMahon has received numerous honors and awards for his work.
-These include election as a fellow of the Australian Academy of Science (FAA), the UK Academy of Medical Sciences (FMedSci), and the Australian Academy of Health & Medical Science (FAHMS), in addition to the American College of Cardiology (FACC).
+These include election as a fellow of the Australian Academy of Science (FAA), the UK Academy of Medical Sciences (FMedSci), and the Australian Academy of Health & Medical Science (FAHMS), in addition to his fellowship of the American College of Cardiology (FACC).
 In 2015, he was listed by Thomsons Reuters as one of "The World's Most Influential Scientific Minds" He was made an Officer of the Order of Australia (AO) in the 2017 Queen's Birthday Honours List for distinguished services to medical research.
 For his research programs on the prevention and treatment of cardiometabolic diseases, he has twice been the recipient of an Excellence Award from the National Health and Medical Research Council of Australia.
 For his role in the establishment of George Clinical and George Medicines he was named EY Social Entrepreneur of the Year in 2013.